Food is not just about eating. It’s a social and often playful, sensual activity that might start when we plant a tomato

 Afternoon snacks vary through the week and might include, fruit and dried fruit, vegetable sticks, cheese, home made scones or cake.

 Water is always available and milk is available at snack time.
 Children who go to Nature Kindergarten may have a small cup of hot chocolate.

 Children may make one chocolate krispie (cornflakes and a small piece of melted chocolate) to take home at the end of the day.

 We ask that parents do not bring or leave snacks in children’s bags that are left at Centre.
 It is important that staff are aware of all food in the setting in order to ensure children with allergies are not exposed to danger.

 Well-balanced meals are prepared by Edinburgh Council.
-They include a vegetarian option and always cater for dietary needs.
+Our meals are vegetarian and always cater for dietary needs.
 We are working with Council catering providers to ensure meals are developed with young children in mind.

 Parents are welcome to provide packed lunches for their child but we ask that you provide healthy food, do not include food with nuts, and especially do not send in fizzy or sugary drinks or sweets.